ISTQB Certified Tester Foundation Level e-learning

 - A set of approximately 600 PowerPoint slides covering the topics to be addressed

-- A downloadable copy of the complete note set.
+- A downloadable copy of the complete set of notes.
 Download the materials to a PC or mobile device.
 There is no expiration date on access to this valuable resource as they will be downloadable.
-Digital rights management and intellectual property rights are protected by some limitations such as the inability to share the file with others.
+Digital rights management and intellectual property rights are protected by some limitations, such as the inability to share the file with others.
 Further, while the materials can be printed, each page includes a prominent watermark, with the exception of the pages in the ISTQB Syllabus and Glossary.

 - Three sample Foundation Level mock exams to provide a review of the Foundation Level exam

 - The latest glossary of terms used in Software Testing produced by members of the ISTQB

 - Test Engineering Foundation Sample Exam Questions embedded throughout course

 - Exercise solutions

 - Shipment option of printed copies of written course materials and/or supplemental textbook, "Foundations of Software Testing: ISTQB Certification"

 - Course completion certificate (often used for employer reimbursement)

 The objectives of the course are as follows: